efdevcon/DIPs/DIPs/DIP-65.md

 ## Operational Requirements & Ownership

 **Betrusty commits to delivering:**
-- A fully functional, branded Devconnect (2025) landing page.
+- A fully functional, branded Devconnect ARG (2025) landing page.
 - Integration with Daimo Pay for multichain payments.
 - Technical support before and during the event.